luechow-group/inPsights/docs/USER_MANUAL.md

 ## `ProcessMaxima`  Executable
 The executable `ProcessMaxima` processes binary files created with `Amolqc` in `rawdata` mode.
-Exemplary `.bin` files can be found in the Amolqc repositotry in the `Amolqc/examples/MAX/RAW` folder for acetone and ethane.
+Exemplary `.bin` files can be found in the Amolqc repository in the `Amolqc/examples/MAX/RAW` folder for acetone and ethane.

 Additionally, an input file in YAML-format is required, where different options can be specified.
 For unspecified options, suitable defaults will be used automatically resulting in notifications in the console output.